reglue4go/gh-pages/cryptography/README.md

 #### [Identity Transcoder](#introduction)

 You can generate short unique URL-safe identifiers from numbers using the identity transcoder.
-These are good for link shortening and securing database keys.
+These are good for link shortening and securly hiding database generated keys.

 ```go
 package main